impresso/newsagency-classification/README.md

   - `2_annotation/`
   - `3_classification/`
   - `4_analysis/`
-- `report/`: Contains the report of the master project (Pdf and Zip for Latex).
+- `report/`: Contains the report of the master project (PDF and Zip of Latex sources).

 ## Installation and Usage